785pavan/isee2019-SPENDEMON/docs/_posts/2019-07-02-Reflections and Learnings.md

 <p>

 </p>
-The course was extremely well organised and the way in which the milestones are divided gives a very definite idea on what the each presentation requires and how one should approach the project.
+The course was extremely well organized and the way in which the milestones are divided gives a very definite idea on what the each presentation requires and how one should approach the project.
 Apart from that, the lectures and the team meetings with the coach were extremely efficient and guided us newbies into developing an amazing App which was not only fun to build but hopefully shall be extremely useful for daily life usage.
 <p>

 </p>